 Students must be fully potty-trained and able to take care of their bathroom needs independently.

 Parents must provide transportation to and from school.
 Mid-Del does not provide bus transportation for Pre-K students.

 The school day is from 9:00 am to 3:00 pm.
 Students may be dropped off no earlier than 8:30 am.
 Pre-K students must be picked up by 3:00 pm daily.

 For specific daily schedules, please refer to your child’s assigned teacher.

-Breakfast and lunch are provided free of charge to all students for the 2021-22 school year.
 We are asking all parents to complete the child nutrition application, too, because it ties to our federal funding for numerous educational programs.

 Consistent attendance is a must.
 The district attendance policy (J-18) is as follows:

 Consistent attendance is mandatory for students to learn.
 Learning is sequential.
 Students who miss blocks of instruction due to frequent absences will not learn to their full potential.